 The Kansas Community Memorial Library provides materials and services to help community residents obtain information meeting their formal and informal education and recreational needs.
 Special emphasis is places on supporting students at all academic levels and on stimulating young children’s interest in and appreciation for reading and learning.
-Fiction and non-fiction, selected reference books, periodicals and career materials will be the mainstay of the library holdings, but further information request will be met through interlibrary loan cooperation and membership in the Lincoln Trail Library System.
+Fiction and non-fiction, selected reference books, periodicals and career materials will be the mainstay of the library holdings, but further information request will be met through interlibrary loan cooperation and membership in the Illinois Heartland Library System.

 The Kansas Community Memorial Library will fulfill the needs of the community in a comfortable, user-friendly, well-staffed facility.
 We will strive to keep all resources and electronic technology relevant and up-to-date.
 The board of trustees and staff will work together to serve the public and to respond to the changing nature of library services.